-- We don’t need to publish the research if we don’t agree with the findings.
+- Don’t need to publish the research if we don’t agree with the findings.

 - We want to quote a reasonably high satisfaction score in our report and accounts.

-And it didn’t always go swimmingly when results were presented back:
+And it didn’t always go swimmingly when results came back:

 - It was very interesting, but it didn’t tell me anything I didn’t already know.

-- There shouldn’t be any recommendations in the report as it’s marketing’s role to decide what actions should be taken as a result of the research.
+- There should be no recommendations in the report.
+It’s marketing’s role to decide what actions should come next as a result of the research.